How to effectively cope with change in the workplace?

 Who and what will this change affect?
 The organisation?
 The employees?
 Our strategy?
 Our budget?
-Perhaps it’s a change of the business environment, a change of roles and responsibilities, or a change to how much of our budget we need to allocate to a specific project.
+Perhaps it’s a change of the business environment, or a change of roles and responsibilities.
+It may also be a change to how much of our budget we need to allocate to a specific project.
 After answering these questions, we can go even further.
 Let’s say the change is affecting budget; where have we been allocating our budget?
 Where can we cut down?

 Further, it is good to map out how this change will affect the areas we’ve been identified.
 For example, if we’ve got a smaller budget, we may have to cut down on our spendings.
 It may be in place to ask; what are the most essential spendings we make, and where can we spend less?

 It will benefit us to face our fears with a realistic approach, and specify what is making this change feel like a threat to us.